 The challenge for the non-digitized accounts payable department becomes storing and retrieving those records.

 Housing several banker boxes of vendor invoices requires dedicated space, and retrieving those files can present a logistical nightmare.
 And, in the case of poorly organized organization, finding the one specific invoice can be like finding a needle in a haystack.

 The thank you note sent on the heels of a check.
 Remittance advice accompanies the check mailed to a supplier—or, in the case of an electronic payment, is sent electronically in the form of an email.

 Unfortunately, this may be require an accountant to branch off from his or her workflow and compose an email manually if remittance isn't automatically generated by an accounting system and sent alongside electronic payment.

 The time savings of electronic payment is lost when remittances aren't automatically sent.

-Taken separately, each of these challenges are simply an inconvenience—nothing a diligent accounts payable department can't work past.
+Taken separately, each of these challenges are simply an inconvenience—nothing a diligent accounts payable team can't work past.
 As a whole, however, these challenges quickly cascade into problems that can cripple any accounts payable department.